 An Application to Drill must be submitted to the Petroleum Division (PD) for approval.
-The Department of Mines and Petroleum (DMP) authorises approval to drill and may put conditions on the approval.
-During drilling operations DMP will require the title holder to:
+The Department of Mines, Industry Regulation and Safety (DMIRS) authorises approval to drill and may put conditions on the approval.
+During drilling operations the department will require the title holder to:

 - conduct baseline monitoring of aquifers in new areas

 - conduct real time monitoring of pressures and drilling fluids during operations, which are reported to DMIRS daily

 - review mirco-seismic monitoring of stimulated wells, where applicable